 Types of AMD:

-Dry AMD: This is the more common type of AMD and accounts for 90% of AMD.
+This is the more common type of AMD and accounts for 90% of AMD.
 It usually does not cause total loss of reading vision.

-Wet AMD: This accounts for 10% of patients with AMD.
+This accounts for 10% of patients with AMD.
 When new abnormal blood vessels leak fluid and blood, causing the retinal layer to blister under the macula.
 At this stage there is marked disturbance of vision in the affected eye.

-Is there any treatment for AMD?
+Is There any Treatment for AMD?

 There is currently no treatment for the dry type of AMD. various dietary supplements may slow down the progression of the condition.